bibanon/tubeup/README.md

 "_filename": "/home/USER/.tubeup/downloads/VIDEO.mp4"
 ```

-This is apart of the metadata process by youtube-dl.
-That one string is apart of the JSON metadata uploaded to Archive.org and is availble to the public.
+This is a part of the metadata process by youtube-dl.
+That one string is a part of the JSON metadata uploaded to Archive.org and is available to the public.
 It is located in each items `.info,.json` file.

 If you do not feel comfortable with this, send a pull request that reliably removes both IPv6/6 addresses and the filepath, or do not use Tubeup.

 ## Troubleshooting

 * Obviously, if someone else uploaded the video to the Internet Archive, you will get a permissions error.
 We don't want duplicates, do we?
 * Some videos are copyright blocked in certain countries.
 Use the proxy or torrenting/privacy VPN option to use a proxy to bypass this.
-Sweden and Germany are good countries to bypass geo-restrrictions.
+Sweden and Germany are good countries to bypass geo-restrictions.
 * Upload taking forever?
 Getting s3 throttling on upload?
 Tubeup has specifically been tailored to wait the longest possible time before failing, and we've never seen a S3 outage that outlasted the insane wait times set in Tubeup.

 ## Major Credits

 - [emijrp](https://github.com/emijrp/) who wrote the original [youtube2internetarchive.py](https://code.google.com/p/emijrp/source/browse/trunk/scrapers/youtube2internetarchive.py) in 2012
-- [Matt Hazinski](https://github.com/matthazinski) who forked emijrps work in 2015 with numerous improvements of his own.
+- [Matt Hazinski](https://github.com/matthazinski) who forked emijrp's work in 2015 with numerous improvements of his own.
 - Antonizoon for switching the script to library calls rather than functioning as an external script, and many small improvements.
 - Small PRs from various people, both in and out of BibAnon.
 - vxbinaca for stabilizing downloads/uploads in `youtube-dl`/`internetarchive` library calls, cleansing item output, subtitles collection, and numerous small improvements over time.
 - [Jake Johnson](https://github.com/jjjake) of the Internet Archive for adding variable collections ability as a flag, switching Tubeup from a script to PyPi repository, ISO-compliant item dates, fixing what others couldn't, and many improvements.
-- [Refeed](https://github.com/refeed) for re-basing the code to OOP, turning Tubeup it's self into a library. and adding download and upload bar graphs, and squashing bugs.
+- [Refeed](https://github.com/refeed) for re-basing the code to OOP, turning Tubeup itself into a library. and adding download and upload bar graphs, and squashing bugs.

 ## License (GPLv3)